JessvonEuw/rbmk/README.md

 - Update songs
 - Improved contact page styling
   </p>

+ **To Run the Project Locally**
+ 1. Clone the repo
+ 2. Run `npm install` from the top level directory
+ 3. Run `gatsby develop` from the top level directory
+ 4. The site is now running at `http://localhost:8000`

+ ** Note: Keep the below generic instructions in for simple information for my fellow developers**

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._